michmech/michmech.github.io/falsehoods-about-languages/index.md

   <details>
     <summary>Explain...</summary>

     Would be nice but no. There are regional differences (`colour` and `color`), stylistical preferences (`café` and `cafe`), different points of view (`log into something` versus `log in to something`) and what not.
-By all means, be strict and consistent in your own writing if you want but be tolerant in what you accept.
+A good strategy is to be strict and consistent in the text your app produces but be tolerant in what it accepts.

   </details>